Mrazi09/LQ_collider_project/README.md

 **Data_MadGraph** Some numerical data used for the simulations

+**Plots** Folder with various plots, as well as the associated python script (as well as a jupyter notebook) to draw them

 For additional information or questions, feel free to contact me by email (jpedropino@ua.pt or johnppg5@gmail.com)